fit3164-ds05/NBA-Game-Ranking-System/docs/GamePredictionSystemDeepDive.md

 ## 1. Model Family Overview

-- **Logistic ratings baseline** – a single-step Elo-style logistic using the most recent in-season ratings for each team (`backend/services/ratings.py:239`).
-Produces a win probability and a rough point margin by dividing the rating gap by 25.
+- **Legacy ratings baseline** (optional) – a single-step Elo-style logistic using the most recent in-season ratings for each team (`backend/services/ratings.py:239`).
+It now only supplies rating context; the UI no longer surfaces its probabilities.
 - **XGBoost classifier (win probability)** – gradient-boosted trees trained on pre-game rolling stats, rating diffs, season context, and rest metrics.
 Serves calibrated win probabilities and SHAP-style top factors (`backend/ml/infer.py:53`).
 - **XGBoost regression (margin + σ)** – companion regressor trained on the same features to predict the home scoring margin; its calibrated residual spread yields a second win probability (`backend/ml/infer.py:107`).
 - **Compact classifier** – optional lightweight model that keeps only the top feature importances for narrative clarity (`backend/ml/infer.py:134`).
 Used when we need a quick explanation with fewer features.